caseypaquola/BigBrainWarp/docs/pages/visualisation.rst

 Visualisation Tools
 ============================================================================================================

-We always need to check our data when we transform between spaces.
-We also often jump between file formats when performing such transformations with BigBrainWarp.
-So, we'll briefly overview a couple of ways to inspect data of various forms, especially those less commonplace in the neuroimaging.
+We should always visually check the fidelty of our data transformations.
+Here are a couple of tips for data visualisation.

 Surfaces: Matlab-based, SurfStat-powered
 **************************************************************

 Our favourite tool for surface-based analyses is `SurfStat <https://www.math.mcgill.ca/keith/surfstat/>`_.
 SurfStat is a Matlab toolbox for statistical analysis and visualisation of neuroimaging data.
 You can download the toolbox as well as tutorials and extra helper functions from the `micaopen github <https://github.com/MICA-MNI/micaopen/tree/master/surfstat>`_.
-By combining this with in-built Matlab functions, Freesurfer's Matlab add-ons and the `gifti toolbox <https://www.artefact.tk/software/matlab/gifti/>`_, we can load and inspect the MINC (.obj, .mnc), Freesurfer and Gifti universes in one space.
+By combining this with in-built Matlab functions, Freesurfer's Matlab add-ons and the `gifti toolbox <https://www.artefact.tk/software/matlab/gifti/>`_, we can load and inspect MINC (.obj, .mnc), Freesurfer and Gifti datatypes in one easy space.

 .. code-block:: matlab